Pooling of Economy

 Monetary assets intended for the union of communes serve for the collective consumption and development needs of the whole state.
 Such assets are formed and distributed by direct voting by all inhabitants of the state.
 It is worth mentioning in this connection that more assets intended for the state diminish proportionately the quantity of assets intended for the communes.
 In the portion of money earmarked for the state needs, communes lose their economic sovereignty.

 Assets are used according to the possibilities, and are directly distributed by the population of the state in the manner identical to the one described in the commune.
-Direct expressing of inhabitants' views by votes is, perhaps, the most important measure of the system.
-The population having the ruling power will try to get to know the needs of its state.
-Such a system will contribute to disalienation of the population from the state, which will therefore accept it as its own to a greater extent.
+Direct expression of inhabitants' views by votes is, perhaps, the most important measure of the system.
+The population having ruling power will try to get to know the needs of its state.
+Such a system will contribute to the disalienation of the population from the state, which will therefore accept it as its own to a greater extent.

 It may be assumed that the economically developed communes will be less interested in expanding their development, as their living standard will be so high that it may approach the level of saturation.
-A rise in productivity of a developed economy may entail a greater risk in terms of the profit realization because of the saturation on the market and insufficient purchasing power of non-developed communes.
-This fact offers a better chance to non-developed communes for ensuring more money assets needed for the development, than they could themselves provide for this purpose.
-By increasing the productivity, non-developed communes will increase their purchasing power and thus expand the state market.
+A rise in productivity of a developed economy may entail a greater risk in terms of profit realization due to the saturation on the market and insufficient purchasing power of non-developed communes.
+This fact offers a better chance to non-developed communes for ensuring more money assets needed for development, than they could themselves provide for this purpose.
+By increasing productivity, non-developed communes will increase their purchasing power and thus expand the state market.
 The system will in this way contribute to a more balanced development of the entire state.

 Back to Top